 - Mutant Chronicles board game "Siege of the Citadel" is a campaign-style board game with a series of dungeon crawl style assaults on the titular citadel.

 - GURPS has a sub-gameline, Dungeon Fantasy, devoted exclusively to this genre.
 It is one of the most popular parts of the line.

-- Mage Knight had a variant called Dungeons which pitted teams of heroes against each other as well as against the monsters and traps.
+- Mage Knight has a variant called Dungeons, which pits teams of heroes against each other as well as against the monsters and traps.